sardonrx/hand-pose-controller/README.md

 ## Introduction
 This project is an amazing blend of Computer vision and Video Game.
-In simple words I can say move you finger in front of camera and just drive the car as show in the following gif
+In simple words I can say move you finger in front of camera and just drive the car.

 ### I know you want play too !!!